 I’m not saying I’ve done any of this before (and if I had, I wouldn’t tell you), but here are some notes on making this work.

-If you haven’t been selling very long, you may not have an abundance of bargain basement books in your inventory.
+If you haven’t been selling very long, you may not have an abundance of bargain basement books in your Amazon inventory.
 Personally, I have hundreds of these, and I wish they would just go away.

 If you don’t, you have to decide how much this is worth to you.
-You have the option of discounting your cheapest items even further, since you will likely be paying for the book on top of the Fiverr fee.
+You have the option of discounting your cheapest items even further, since you will be paying for the book on top of the Fiverr fee.

-If you’re trying to get Buy Box eligible, there’s no easy answer.
+If you’re trying to get Amazon Buy Box eligible, there’s no easy answer.
 Amazon doesn’t reveal numbers they need to see.
-I know of people with over 100 feedback scores who are still not eligible, but there could be other issues at work there too.
+I know of people with over 100 positive feedback scores who are still not eligible, but there could be other issues at work there too.
 As far as I’m aware, there is no specific target number.

 There are so many people looking for “work” on Fiverr, there should be no shortage of takers on your offer.